SRMSE/recruitment_2016/README.md

 There are two tasks to be submitted:
 -   Open Task
-    -  In this task you can submit any app,website etc or basically any code written by you.
+    -  In this task, you can submit any app, website etc or basically any code written by you.
 There are no language constraints on it.
 -   Domain Specific Task
-    - In this task you have to submit solution to any one problem from below given domains.
+    - In this task, you have to submit solution to any one problem from below given domains.
 You can solve any domain any number of problems.
 There are no constraints on that issue.

 ##### Deadline : 2nd Feb 2016
 ##### Submission Method :
 -   If you are familier with git
     -  Open an issue in this repo as `Task submission <YOUR REG NUMBER>`.And paste the link of your github repo with your task.
--   If you are not familier with git
+-   If you are not familiar with git
-    -   Just email your zip file with your registeration number in subject as `Recruitment task <YOUR REG NUMBER> ` at srmsesrmse@gmail.com
+    -   Just email your zip file with your registration number in subject as `Recruitment task <YOUR REG NUMBER> ` at srmsesrmse@gmail.com

 _Please submit your tasks before deadline.
 Even incomplete tasks are appreciated._